deordi/getdns/src/tools/readme.txt

       non-plain scalars (quoted, double-quoted, wrapped) are output double-quoted yaml tags can be used to specify data type.
 At present the code ignores tags.
     Test on yaml data containing yaml tags (these are ignored at present)
+ c.
+Test on very large config file.
+ d.
+Unit or tpackage tests.

-4) The gbuffer used is currently fixed at 8192 bytes.
-Chang to allow the buffer to grow.
+4) The gbuffer used to hold the json output is currently fixed at 8192 bytes.

-5) Examples of yaml data files, commented.

-6) push to github
+   If the buffer fills up before data conversion has finished the data in the .yaml file will be ignored.
+   Change to allow the buffer to grow.

+5) Consider how to recognise yaml configuration files.
+At present .yaml ending is used.